List of Johns Hopkins University defunct societies: The pithotomy show

 The decade of the turn of the century saw the advent of the Pithotomy Show, an annual event put on by the Pithotomists as they vented four years of frustration toward the faculty while retaining their affection for individual faculty members.
 For the faculty, the show provided more than a chance to "see ourselves as others see us" by allowing them to spend an informal evening with their colleagues, drink a little too much, sing a little too loudly, and relive what for some professors was decades of show attendance.
 The show often contained offensive material and was generally regarded as a bit raunchy.
 The show would eventually lead to the club's demise over a century later.

 The beer slide

 As the club became older, it became infamous for its vice.
 Members often engaged in illicit drinking activities during Prohibition and illegal gambling.
-Neighbors often complained on the incessant partying and noise.
+Neighbors often complained about the incessant partying and noise.
 The beer slide was one of the most infamous aspects of the club which occurred immediately after the Pithotomy show.
 The floor was generally covered in beer and members were sent sliding around on the floor.
 Alumni often recall humorous anecdotes about the beer slide gone wrong.